rollup/rollup/docs/configuration-options/index.md

   	importSource: 'react'
   });
   ```
-- `"react-jsx"`: This will use the new optimized React transformation introduced with React 17 and is similar to setting `"jsx": "react-jsx"` in the TypeScript compiler options.
+- `"react-jsx"`: This will use the new optimized React transformation introduced with React 17 and is similar to setting `"jsx": "react-jsx"` in TypeScript compiler options.
   ```js
   ({
   	mode: 'automatic',